Updated: 17 hours ago

-The Total Recordable Injury Rate and the Experience Modification Rate are both critical employer safety metrics.
+The Total Recordable Injury Rate (TRIR) and the Experience Modification Rate (EMR) are both critical employer safety metrics.

 Both the TRIR and the EMR are enshrined safety metrics within the Construction Industry (and others) as indicators of an employers safety performance.
 If you're wondering why this is important, the Experience Modification Rate, the Total Recordable Injury Rate or both of these factors can be used in the hiring process of the numerous contractors working on a construction project.